-Suspend 36.67 grams (the equivalent weight of dehydrated medium per litre) in 1000 ml of purified / distilled water.
+Suspend 31.4 grams in 1000 ml purified / distilled water.
 Heat to boiling to dissolve the medium completely.
 Sterilize by autoclaving at 15 lbs pressure (121°C) for 15 minutes.
-Cool to 45-50° C. If slight precipitate occurs after autoclaving distribute it evenly before pouring into sterile Petri plates.
+Cool to 45-50°C. If slight precipitate occurs after autoclaving, distribute it evenly before pouring into sterile Petri plates.